 When a death is expected, the onset of grief and loss are feelings you know you will face.
 However, when a death is unexpected and traumatic, feelings of grief, shock, and disbelief are much more pronounced.
 We assume our loved ones will reach old age, but death can come earlier than expected—and when it happens, we are unprepared.
 We are not ready and we become lost.

 Seeking legal advice may be the last thing on your mind, but if someone you love has been killed due to another person’s negligence, reaching a Hamilton wrongful death lawyer as soon as possible is vital.

-Matt Lalande has been working on behalf of families that have lost loved ones for the past fourteen years in Hamilton and across Ontario.
-As a respected wrongful death lawyer, he will vigorously fight for the full value of your case.
+Matt Lalande has been working on behalf of families that have lost loved ones for many years in Hamilton and across Ontario.
+As a respected Hamilton wrongful death lawyer, he will vigorously fight for the full value of your case.
 Our firm is not one that settles quickly for what insurance companies are willing to pay, but we see your case through fully—even to trial, if necessary.

 Our clients should not have to worry about who’s going to pay the mortgage and how they’re going to cover their bills.
 We worry so you don’t have to.

 What Is My Family Entitled to for Losing a Loved One?